 The Group's default treatment is for borrowings to be carried at amortised cost, whilst derivatives are recognised separately on the Statement of Financial Position at fair value.
-Movements in fair values are reflected through the Income Statement, except for the effective part of any fair value movement on derivatives designated in a cash flow hedge relationship, which is recognised directly in equity.
+Movements in fair values are reflected through the Income Statement.
 This has the potential to introduce considerable volatility to both the Income Statement and Statement of Financial Position.
-The Group accounts for derivative financial instruments at fair value through profit or loss, where hedge accounting cannot be applied.
+The Group accounts for derivative financial instruments at fair value through profit or loss.
 This area is considered to be of significance due to the magnitude of the Group's level of borrowings and derivatives.